BitEscrow/escrow-sdk/README.md

   * __100% private.__ All on-chain transactions appear as single-key spends.
 Participation is done through randomly generated credentials.
 Only requires a signing key (hot), and wallet xpub (cold) to participate.

   * __100% non-custodial.__ Money is secured in a collaborative 2-of-2 contract.
-All payouts are pre-signed before deposit.
+All spending and refund transactions are pre-signed before deposit.
 Addresses are generated from a cold-stored xpub of your choice.

-  * __100% auditable.__ All contract terms, inputs, and operations are signed and recorded in a commit chain.
-Each settlement transaction is backed by an auditable commit history.
+  * __100% auditable.__ All contract terms and inputs are ditially signed.
+All contract operations are recorded into a hash-chain.
+Each settlement is backed by an auditable commit history.

-  * __Designed for trustless environments.__ Signing keys are disposable and have no capacity to sweep funds.
-Terms are signed up-front and verified before deposit.
+  * __Designed for trustless environments.__ Contract signing keys are segregated from address generation and have no capacity to sweep funds.
+All spending terms are verified up-front before a deposit is made.

   * __Designed to be robust.__ Deposits are reusable when a contract cancels or expires.
 Credentials are recoverable via your xpub.
-Refunds are secured upfront and broadcast automatically on expiration.
+Refund transactions are secured upfront and broadcast automatically on expiration.

 Package Features: